-Primates Are Not PetsSign the Petition to Tell Google and Facebook to Stop Helping Traffickers!
+Primates Are Not PetsSign the Letter to Tell Google and Facebook to Stop Helping Traffickers!

 Sign the Letter

 Demand that Facebook and Google make it easier to report that videos and images featuring pet apes and monkeys are cruel.
 Also ask them to remove all reported content featuring pet primates.

 If you have any problems adding your name to the letter, please contact firstname.lastname@example.org.